-- No student may be added to a course after the equivalent of 2 weeks beyond the official start date of the course.
-This date will be published in the Academic Calendar (Last Day for Drop/Adds). - 2) The absences incurred between the official start date of the course and the enrollment of the student will not be counted against the student in regards to one's personal absences. - 3) The absences incurred between the official start date of the course and the enrollment of the student will be counted toward the total maximum absences allowed. - 4) Any assignments missed must be completed no later than 4 weeks beyond the official start date of the course.
+- 1) No student may be added to a course after the equivalent of 2 weeks beyond the official start date of the course.
+This date will be published in the Academic Calendar (Last Day for Drop/Adds). - 2) If the instructor has an attendance policy, the absences incurred between the official start date of the course and the enrollment of the student will not be counted against the student. - 3) Any assignments missed must be completed no later than 4 weeks beyond the official start date of the course.